 The stand-by argument of most vape detractors (not only detractors but cautious supporters as well) has always been that not enough is known about the “long-term” effects of vaping on the human body.
+Anti-vaping advocates seem particularly obsessed with vape juices and e-liquids as evidenced by recent studies linking the condition known as ‘popcorn lung’ to a chemical found in most e-juices, diacetyl.

 But, a new study that followed a cohort of vapers and non-vapers over three years has shown that vaping poses little to no threat to the respiratory system.
 Vaping has been enjoying a series of successes as of late, and these new findings seem to only add to its winning streak.
+Although they haven’t determined influences of the best vape.

 The study, conducted by Professor Riccardo Polosa of the University of Catania, chose as its subjects young people between the ages of 27-28, nine of whom were daily e-cig users who never smoked and twelve who were both never-smokers and never-vapers.